dhik-a/dhik-a/README.md

 # Hi there 👋

 Dhika here. <br />
-I'm a mobile and front-end dev.
-Interested in building interesting stuff. <br />
+I'm a software dev with special interest in mobile and front-end development. <br />

 ### Things I code with 👨‍💻: